Bottom line issues

 Examples of bottom line issues

-Compared with hundreds of core beliefs, selves (inner selves) and points of vulnerability, there are far fewer bottom line issues, perhaps ten or less.
+Compared with hundreds of core beliefs, protector characters (inner selves) and points of vulnerability, there are far fewer bottom line issues, perhaps ten or less.
 You will notice a similarity with Maslow’s hierarchy of needs and Pia Mellody's life issues)

 1. Security issues- Safety; Security; Peace; Harmony